-In the event the practitioner elects not to have a hearing or does not respond in the time frame required in the notice, the practitioner waives his or her right to a hearing and appeal.
+In the event the practitioner elects not to have a hearing or does not respond in the time frame required in the notice, the practitioner waives their right to a hearing and appeal.
 In this instance, the recommendation of the medical board shall be forwarded to the governing body for final action.